 What is it?

-Announced on 20th April, the Government’s COVID-19 economic response strategy is a collaborative investment fund focussed on high-growth venture-capital-backed businesses.
+Implemented in April and recently extended until 31st January 2021, the Government’s COVID-19 economic response strategy is a collaborative investment fund focussed on high-growth venture-capital-backed businesses.
 This fund will match capital invested in such businesses from private sector institutions with state-backed loans.

 Termed the ‘Future Fund’, the government has allocated £250m to the initiative which will see convertible loans of between £125,000 and £5m placed alongside the private investors’ capital into qualifying businesses.

 To qualify, a summary of eligibility criteria has been published with at least the following criteria needed to be met to apply:

 - The business is based in the UK

 - The business can attract the equivalent match funding from third party private investors and institutions